 The plaintiff was taken to Mater Dei Hospital from the headquarters.
 After being examined, the plaintiff was transferred to Mount Carmel Hospital under an emergency order because he did not want his family to know.
 The plaintiff was examined by a doctor on duty when he arrived at Mount Carmel, and he was then admitted to the hospital.
 The plaintiff received no attention or treatment at Mount Carmel.
 The complainant was examined by consultant Dr. Giorgio the following day, and then released. [page 3]

 The plaintiff complained that the manner in which he was treated by the Police, he suffered an infringement of his fundamental right to freedom of expression [page 4].
-On September 26, 2016, the First Hall of the Civil Court found that the plaintiff’s his right to freedom of expression protected under Article 41 of the Constitution of Malta and Art.
+On September 26, 2016, the First Hall of the Civil Court found that the plaintiff’s right to freedom of expression protected under Article 41 of the Constitution of Malta and Art.
 10 of the European Convention for the Protection of Human Rights and Fundamental Freedoms had been violated [page 6].
 While denouncing the police conduct, the court stated that "they [police] were afraid of the plaintiff's protest and sought every pretext to not allow the plaintiff from staging his protest.
 They proceeded from an issue of bad parking to a totally futile admission – at a cost to the State – at Mount Carmel Hospital.
 In this latter instance, they went beyond because they prejudiced the very dignity of the plaintiff.
 The right to protest is an integral part of the right to freedom of expression – and that is how it should remain – not in principle but because that is required in the best interest of a country’s democracy" [page 6].

 On October 13, 2016, this decision was appealed by the Commissioner of Police and the Attorney General [page 1].